+REWIEWERS:

-REWIEWERS: Head of the Department of Faculty Pediatric of Zaporozhye State Medical University, Professor S.N.Nedelskaya Head of the Department of Infectious Diseases of Zaporozhye Medical Academy of postgraduet education PhD, Associate Professor D.J.Givitsa
+Head of the Department of Faculty Pediatric of Zaporozhye State Medical University, Professor S.N.
+Nedelskaya in children and differential diagnosis of diseases with Pharyngitis and Tonsillitis" /

+Head of the Department of Infectious Diseases of Zaporozhye Medical Academy of postgraduet education, Associate Professor PhD D.J.
+Givitsa